dhonysilva/shire/README.md

 To start this Phoenix server:

   * Run `mix setup` to install and setup dependencies
+  * Run mix `mix ash.setup` to create the database and run the migrations.
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.